Timeline

 -

 Our examples were slow to load.
 Sandpack is an impressive tool, but it is also a heavy one.
-The sandpack client itself takes a moment to load, and then if an example included dependencies those would need to be fetched as well.
+The Sandpack client itself takes a moment to load, and then if an example included dependencies those would need to be fetched as well.
 For one-off example pages this wasn’t terrible, but particularly for longer docs pages like our guides or tutorials this could really kill the momentum.

 -